50 Free Things to Do in Tampa with Kids

 Attend a Tampa Tarpons Game

 The Tampa Tarpons play at George M. Steinbrenner Field.
-You can watch the New York Yankees play their preseason games on this field.
+You can watch the New York Yankees play preseason games on this field.
 And when they are finished, you can watch the Tampa Tarpons play between April and September.

 Visit the Sunken Gardens